mikalai-hryb/notes/terraform.md

 ### How TF understands dependencies between resources?

-Terraform infers dependencies between resources based on the configuration given (studying the resouorce attributes), so that resources are created and destroyed in the correct order.
+Terraform infers dependencies between resources based on the configuration given (studying the resource attributes), so that resources are created and destroyed in the correct order.
 There are cases when TF cannot infer dependencies between different parts of your resources.
 And you will need to create an explicit dependency with the help of `depends_on` argument.

 ### what is the `count` argument for?